cpepin/cpepin/README.md

 ... and we're [hiring](https://www.pachyderm.com/careers/#positions)!
 In the past, I've worked at [PathAI](https://www.pathai.com/) and a couple fortune 500 insurance and finance companies.

 #### I'm currently working on [Pachyderm Hub](https://hub.pachyderm.com) and [Pachyderm Console](https://www.pachyderm.com/features/#console) 🚀
-Our techstack is Typescript (React & Apollo Client) and Golang (GraphQL and some gRPC).
+Our techstack is Typescript (React & Apollo Client) and Go (GraphQL and some gRPC).

 #### You can read my thoughts on programming on my blog [here](https://bigono.dev/) 👨‍💻
 I post infrequently, but I'm trying to write more often.